 Camp size: About 60 dwellings and numerous community buildings to support the entire plantation community.

 Also called “Up Camp” it included the manager’s home and houses for most of the supervisors.
-Other buildings to support the entire plantation community included a gym, a theater, a pool hall, a social clubhouse, two Buddhist churches, a Christian chapel, a Jodo Mission, personnel office, Japanese language school and Aikido Hall, a pool hall or Filipino Club House.
+Other buildings to support the entire plantation community included a gym, a theater, a pool hall, a social clubhouse, a Jodo Mission, personnel office, Japanese language school and Aikido Hall, a pool hall or Filipino Club House.